Endorsements are optional coverages or changes to your policy that increase your insurance coverage or provide an additional benefit to you.

 Claim Prevent to help prevent a further claim occurring from the same cause.

-HALO Assist for free access to phone advice from legal, health, home repair and real estate experts.
+HALO Assist for free access to phone advice from legal and home repair experts.

 Find answers to your questions about home insurance coverage, deductibles and premiums.